Reishi Side Effects & Safety

 Traditionally, reishi has been:

-For context on how reishi is used, see what reishi is used for.
+For context on traditional preparation methods and common uses, see what reishi is used for.

 For a full overview, see what reishi mushroom is.